-• If changes are made to the syllabus, I will notify you via email through Blackboard.
+If changes are made to the syllabus, I will notify you via email through Blackboard.
 It is essential that you have your correct email linked to your Blackboard account and that you check your Hunter or other Blackboard-linked email regularly.
 Bounced emails will not be an acceptable excuse for not being aware of changes or any other communications to the class.

 Readings and Weekly Assignments: Read and complete the exercises as follow-up to the lecture and in class activities.
 All assignments are due before class the week after they are assigned.
-For example, Exercise 2.1 is due at 5:30 pm Thursday September 6, Week 2.

-Weekly topics: 8/30: Introduction to Theory, Ontology, Epistemology RMG Ch 1-2; Exercise 2.1 9/6: Research Ethics RMG Ch 24; CITI online human subjects research course 9/13: Interplay of Theory and Observation RMG Ch 3; Exercise 3.1 (adapted-see Blackboard for details) 9/20: Measurement and Observation RMG Ch 4; Exercise 4.1 9/27: Research Approaches/Making Operational Decisions RMG Ch 5; Complete exercise in folder on Blackboard in preparation for group projects.
+Weekly topics: 8/29: Introduction to Theory, Ontology, Epistemology RMG Ch 1-2; Exercise 2.1 9/5 No Class.
+Monday Schedule.
+Suggestion-start CITI course.
+9/12: Research Ethics RMG Ch 24; CITI online human subjects research course 9/19: Interplay of Theory and Observation RMG Ch 3; Exercise 3.1 (adapted-see Blackboard for details) 9/26: Measurement and Observation.
+Lecture posted online.
+RMG Ch 4; Exercise 4.1 10/3: Research Approaches/Making Operational Decisions RMG Ch 5; Complete exercise in folder on Blackboard in preparation for group projects.
 Start to contact group members.
-10/4: Sampling RMG Ch 6; Exercise 6.1 10/11: Secondary Data RMG Ch 11; Midterm exam online becomes available 10/18: Surveys, Interviews, and Focus Groups RMG Ch 12; Work in group to develop survey or interview schedule or focus group questions for group project 10/25: Ethnography and Participant-Observation RMG Ch 13; Ethnographic interviews; Work in groups 11/1: Cultural Landscapes RMG Ch 14; Cultural landscape exercise (see Blackboard for details); Work in groups 11/8: Human-Environment Field Study RMG Ch 15; Exercise 15.1; Work in groups 11/15: Maps and Representation of Data RMG Ch 11, 16; Exercise 11.2; Work in groups No Class Nove ember 22-Happy Thanksgiving!
-11/29: Analyzing Meaning and Writing Up Research RMG Ch 23, 25; Work in groups 12/6: Group presentations (last formal day of class)

-December 20: Group papers due in lieu of final exam
+10/10: Sampling RMG Ch 6; Exercise 6.1 10/17: Secondary Data RMG Ch 11; Midterm exam online becomes available 10/24: Surveys, Interviews, and Focus Groups RMG Ch 12; Work in group to develop survey or interview schedule or focus group questions for group project 10/31: Ethnography and Participant-Observation RMG Ch 13; Ethnographic interviews; Work in groups 11/7: Cultural Landscapes RMG Ch 14; Cultural landscape exercise (see Blackboard for details); Work in groups 11/14: Human-Environment Field Study RMG Ch 15; Exercise 15.1; Work in groups 11/21: Maps and Representation of Data RMG Ch 11, 16; Exercise 11.2; Work in groups No Class November 28-Happy Thanksgiving!
+12/5: Analyzing Meaning and Writing Up Research RMG Ch 23, 25; Work in groups 12/12: Group presentations (last formal day of class) December 19: Group papers due in lieu of final exam